 In 2005, there was disagreement at Volkswagen regarding the use of Mercedes-Benz BlueTec technology.
 If they had opted for this, there would have been no scandal.
 Instead, starting in the 2008, Volkswagen began using a common-rail fuel injection system that failed to combine good fuel economy with compliant NOx emissions.
 Already about 2006, Volkswagen programmed the Engine Control Unit to switch from good fuel economy and high NOx emissions to a low-emission compliant mode when it detected an emissions test.
 This made it into a defeat device.

 Dieselgate forced Volkswagen to re-think its options.
 It lied and deceived consumers as well as environmental authorities.
 In order to claw back its reputation, Volkswagen decided to position itself as a leading battery electric vehicle manufacturer, but without a significant number of battery electric models to offer the public.
-In this new world, the drivetrain approach of MQB and MLB became obsolete.
+In this new world, the driveline approach of MQB and MLB became obsolete.

 Welcome Modularer Elektrifizierungsbaukasten (MEB).
 In terms of vehicle size this approximates that of the MQB, but is is restricted to electric vehicles.
 The MEB is optimizing axles, drive units, wheelbases and weight ratios for battery electric vehicles.
 It is focusing on the design and position of high-voltage drive batteries. battery.
 Its flat placement on the vehicle floor free up interior space.
 Other changes allow the dashboard to be more compact, the position of the centre console to vary, and provide space occupants in an autonomous vehicle to work or enjoy leisure.

 Volkswagen has released a time frame for five EMB vehicles.
 The first will be the 125kW, 500km ID Hatchback shown at the Paris Motor Show in 2016.
 It could/should be available in 2019.
 Europe will be the priority market for this model.
 At the far end of the spectrum with a 2022 debut, is the ID Buzz.
 This has been a long journey for Volkswagen, which has been teasing the public with such a vehicle since 2001, when it presented a Microbus concept vehicle.
-The I.D.
+The ID.
 Buzz was first shown at the North American International Motor Show, in Detroit, in 2017.
 It has potential markets throughout the world.
 The Buzz may also play a significant role in Volkswagen’s upcoming Uber rival, MOIA, launched in December 2016.

 MOIA was set up to redefine urban mobility.
 With offices in Berlin, Hamburg and Helsinki it aims to become a leading mobility service providers by 2025, including on-demand ridehailing and ridepooling services.
 It is investing in digital startups and collaborating with cities and established transport providers

 Between these two vehicles, three other vehicles will be released.
 The next vehicle will be the ID Crozz crossover coupe.
 At 225 kW, it is more powerful, but will retain the same 500 km driving distance on a single charge.
 It will be available in Europe and China.
-The I.D.
+The ID.
 Crozz was first shown at Shanghai Auto Show, in 2017.
-Perhaps the most important feature of the concept vehicle were the four roof-mounted laser scanners for autonomous driving mode, or in VW-speak, I.D.
+Perhaps the most important feature of the concept vehicle were the four roof-mounted laser scanners for autonomous driving mode, or in VW-speak, ID.
 Pilot mode.

-After this come two additional vehicles with code names I.D.
-Lounge and I.D.
+After this come two additional vehicles with code names ID.
+Lounge and ID.
 AEROe.
 The Lounge could be a luxury car, possibly a promised Phaeton, whose second generation development was halted, then changed to an electric vehicle post Dieselgate.
 The AEROe could be a sporty four-door coupe.

 In contrast to Fiat Chrysler, Volkswagen is focused on controlling its electric future.

 In a quest to find inventor heros, Nicola Tesla (1856 – 1943) is frequently attributed as the inventor of alternating current (AC).
 Unfortunately, the world is a messy place, and a long list of contributors to the development of AC needs to be acknowledged.
 In 1831, Michael Faraday (1791 – 1867) devised a machine that generated electricity from rotary motion.
 This was made into a machine by Hippolyte Pixii (1808 – 1835) in 1832.
+Independently of this, Joseph Henry (1797 – 1878) devised the same thing in the United States.

 Tesla did play a role in AC development, but is usually remembered for the invention of an AC motor, rather than anything to do with transformers or generators.
 The challenge at the end of the 19th century and the beginning of the 20th, was to develop a safe, convenient electrical system that could be commoditized.